Skip to Main Content

 I. OBJECTIVE & PURPOSE

-The purpose of this policy is for the University of North Florida to strongly encourage its staff to pursue life-long learning opportunities for professional growth and development.
+The purpose of this policy is to encourage the employees of the University of North Florida to pursue life-long learning opportunities for professional growth and development.

 II.
 STATEMENT OF POLICY

 It is the policy of the University of North Florida (UNF) to provide financial assistance for the ongoing education of eligible employees, subject to published guidelines and procedures.
-This benefit only includes University paid tuition and associated fees (see the Controller's Tuition and Fees webpage for a list of associated fees ).
-The benefit does not cover related fees, books, or supplies.
-Specific information on excluded fees and costs can be found here Onestop Employee Fee Waiver Webpage.
+This benefit only includes University paid tuition at the in-state rate and certain fees.
+The benefit does not cover other fees, books, or supplies.
+Specific information on excluded fees and costs can be found here https://www.unf.edu/records/state-employee.html.

 III.
 GUIDELINES